MSc, Human Geography / Environmental Policy, first class (SoGE, University of Oxford, 2008)

 Personal Data

-I'm an environmental anthropologist and cultural geographer, with a formative background in literature and theatre studies.
-Much of my work lies at the intersection of political ecology, critical ocean- and urban studies.
+I'm an environmental anthropologist and cultural geographer, with formative training in Anglophone literature and theater studies.

-I presently serve as co-principal investigator of the second phase SPP 1889 project ‘Towards Blue Urbanism for Sea Level Change Adaptation: Global Trajectories and Speculative Futuring in Island Southeast Asia’ (BlueUrban) together with Dr. Johannes Herbeck (Sustainability Research Center, University of Bremen).
+I have taught graduate seminars and courses in maritime anthropology, development sociology, academic wiriting, and qualitative research methods at the Universities of Bremen, Bonn, and Indonesia (UI).
+Between 2020 and 2023, I served as co-principal investigator of the second phase SPP 1889 project 'Towards Blue Urbanism for Sea Level Change Adaptation: Global Trajectories and Speculative Futuring in Island Southeast Asia' (BlueUrban). along with J. Herbeck (University of Bremen).

-Prior to academia, I've had a background in international development serving at the CGIAR-WorldFish HQ (Penang), the Alola Foundation (Timor-Leste), the National Youth Council (Singapore), and the UNFCCC Secretariat (Bonn).
+While weaving between worlds of academia and the third sector, I also have a background in international development having previously served at the CGIAR-WorldFish HQ (Penang), the Alola Foundation (Dili/Timor), the National Youth Council (Singapore), the IUCN (Colombo), and the UNFCCC Secretariat (Bonn).

 Amoo-Adare, E. and R. Siriwardane-de Zoysa (eds.).
-An Anthology of Non-Conformism: Rebel Wom!n Words, Ways and Wonders , New York: DIO Press. (forthcoming).
+(2024) An Anthology of Non-Conformism: Rebel Wom!n Words, Ways and Wonders , New York: DIO Press.

 Siriwardane-de Zoysa, R., KEY Low, N. Abdullah, AK Hornidge (eds.)
 (2022) Coastal Urbanities: Mobilities, Meanings, Maneuverrings .
 Leiden: Brill.